samyak45/my-old-website/_posts/2016-03-28-We-All-Think.md

 published : true
 ---

-  +Do people think as much as I do?
+  + Do people think as much as I do?

-  +Do people think what I think about?
+  + Do people think what I think about?

-  +Do people even think?
+  + Do people even think?

 > “Five percent of the people think; ten percent of the people think they think; and the other eighty-five percent would rather die than think.” ― Thomas A. Edison